Hans-Halverson/brimstone/README.md

 ## Testing

-Brimstone relies heavily on [test262](https://github.com/tc39/test262).
-A [custom runner](./tests/test262/README.md) for test262 is included.
+Brimstone relies heavily on a set of first and third party integration test suites, most notably the official [test262](https://github.com/tc39/test262) test suite.
+A custom [integration test runner](./tests/README.md) is included.
 This can be run with:

 ```
-cd tests/test262
-cargo run
+cargo brimstone-test
 ```

-Unit tests can be run with `cargo test`.
+Unit and snapshot tests can be run with `cargo test`.

 For more information on testing see the [testing README](./tests/README.md).